- Chart

 Market Position

-Total Net Assets (AUM): The total net assets under management for the John Hancock Exchange-Traded Fund Trust are the sum of the AUM of all the individual ETFs it comprises.
-This figure is dynamic and changes with market performance and investor flows across all its constituent ETFs.
-Precise aggregate AUM is not readily available without specifying individual ETFs.
+Total Net Assets (AUM): The total net assets under management (AUM) for the John Hancock Exchange-Traded Fund Trust is the sum of the AUM of all individual ETFs listed under this trust.
+This figure is dynamic and can be substantial, reflecting the collective assets managed across all its offerings.

 Competitors